Deltares/UGrid/README.md

 # UGrid

-Deltares library for reading/writing UGrid compliant files.
+Deltares library for reading/writing UGrid geometrical entities.
+These UGrid entities contained in this library are: Network1d, Mesh1d, Mesh2d and Contacts.
+The library also offers APIs to get data variables and the attributes names/values of topological entites.

 ## Build